jamescherti/jc-gentoo-portage/README.md

 ## Installation

-Here's how to install James Cherti's dotfiles:
+Here's how to install James Cherti's portage in a new Gentoo installation:

 1. **Clone the Repository:**